Online Mediation Services

 Welcome to the World of Online Mediation

-competent mediator is trained to help alleviate the emotional tension in a negotiation.
+A competent mediator is trained to help alleviate the emotional tension in a negotiation.
 They assist in finding more effective communication between disputing parties.
 The mediator also clarifies important points and laws that are specific to your situation.
 Through our experiences we learn to He or she would also be able to suggest solutions that might not be immediately clear to the parties involved.

 But what if you were involved in a dispute with another person and a face-to-face mediation process is impossible?
 Welcome to the world of online mediation.